 Healthy Eating Plan

 One of the most amazing understatements ever uttered on film occurred in the third installment of the Indiana Jones saga.
 The story involved the search for the "Holy Grail" in the form of a drinking cup that once belonged to Jesus Christ —a sacred vessel purported to have the ability to provide eternal youth.
-After many hair-raising mishaps, the adventurers finally track it down, but upon arriving, they are greeted by a decrepit Knight Templar guarding a diverse array of goblets to choose from.
+After many hair-raising mishaps, the adventurers finally track it down, but upon arrival, they are greeted by a decrepit Knight Templar guarding a diverse array of goblets to choose from.

 Eeny, meany, miney moe!

 Suddenly, the arch villain of the piece arrives, eyes blazing with the desire to obtain the cup and its magical powers.
 He ignores the admonition of the resident knight to ”Choose wisely,” and without stopping to consider or get advice from the archaeology experts who led him there in the first place, he seizes the most ornate vessel to be found, dips it in the well and drinks from it.
 (At this point, people with weak stomachs should probably leave the room.)

 Shortly after swallowing the water, and with an expectant look still on his face, instead of getting younger, the villain actually begins to age at an alarming speed-–from middle-aged villain to horrifying crone to creepy skeleton—and ultimately to an explosion of dust!